 Unlike many other trees, oak trees have not gone extinct during such a long stretch of time.

 Plus, acorns and leaves are coated with tannic acid which prevents fungi and insects that could possibly harm them.

 Oak trees live up to 1,000 years.

-Until that age, oak trees continue to grow and produces acorns to multiply their offspring.
+Until that age, oak trees continue to grow and produce acorns to multiply their offspring.

 When the trees surpass the 1,000-year mark, their growth slows downs, and some parts start to die.